Disabled alternative access to the Montmartre Artists’ Studios Circuit

 Rue des Abbesses

 Carry on all the way down Rue Lepic, following the left turning curve.
-Pass the blue doors of the van Goghs’ apartment (which we already saw earlier in the circuit), 54 Rue Lepic, which is point 2 on the restricted access map and 12 on the normal access map.
+Pass the blue doors of the van Goghs’ apartment,54 Rue Lepic, (which we already saw earlier in the circuit at point 2).
 Roll right down to Rue des Abbesses once more and take a well-earned break.

 I describe the Art Nouveau entrance to the Abbesses Métro and the St Jean l’Evangeliste Church just opposite the Abbesses Métro in the Rue des Abbesses page.

 I hope that you have been able to follow this route and that it has made Montmartre accessible for you.
-I have tried my best to scout out a circuit that will allow you to see as much as possible of the ‘In the Footsteps of the Artists’ route whilst smoothing out the worst of the gradients.
+I have tried my best to scout out a circuit that will allow you to see as much as possible of the ‘upper Montmartre’ route whilst smoothing out the worst of the gradients.
 Montmartre is hilly and there is no way of getting away from the cobbles.
 Montmartre, however, is worth the effort and I hope that this route has deepened your experience of being here.

 Return to Rue Caulaincourt and the Number 80 bus back to Central Paris.